-Have you ever bent some components to trim their position but then you got your PCB‘s track and soldering pad broken?
+Have you ever bent some components to trim their position?
+But then you got your PCB‘s track and soldering pad broken?
 I’m sure many of you have ever done it, since there would be many reason to do.
-Some of them just do that for aligning to get better visual appearance, and some others might do it for more serious purpose, such as allocating space for other component, or trimming some LEDs to fit the hole of the enclosure for example.
+Some of them just do that for aligning to get better visual appearance.
+Or some others might do it for more serious purpose.
+Allocating space for other component, or trimming some LEDs to fit the hole of the enclosure for example.
 Here we will be introducing “component twisting” trick for electronic assembly.

-Take a look at Figure 1, a normal through hole PCB assembly for LED is done by soldering its leads directly to the PCB with its straight leads (Figure 1 A).
-This common assembly of two-lead components (such as LED, electrolytic capacitor, etc.) often accidentally break up the soldering pad and the connector track if we trying to adjust the component position by pushing the component body to bend its leads (Figure 1 B).
-Many people forget the fact that this component with this kind of wiring/assembly can be moved only in one axis (Figure 1 C).
+Take a look at Figure 1, a normal through hole PCB assembly for LED.
+This assembly is done by soldering its leads directly to the PCB with its straight leads (Figure 1 A).
+While this is a common assembly technique for two-lead components, it has a drawback.
+When we try to adjust its position in certain direction (Figure 1 B) then it could break up the PCB.
+In short, component with this kind of wiring/assembly can be moved only in one axis (Figure 1 C).